ntrappe/CMU_portfolio/POMODORO.md

 3. Research
 4. Approach
 5. Design
-6. Final Result
+6. Final Result (Demo)
 7. Insights

 ## Problem
 Engineering students need to complete giant programming assignments without getting overwhelmed or burnt out.
 Without a way to break up work into smaller tasks and work for shorter periods of time, engineering students will suffer from a lack of productivity and, potentially, fail to complete assignments.

 ## Background
 At UC San Diego, in my Software Engineering course, we were told to create a pomodoro timer.
-We had full control over the design and implementation but it had to abide by the Pomodoro Technique[^1].
+We had full control over the design and implementation but it had to abide by the Pomodoro Technique[^2].

 ## Research
 ### Analyze the Competition